Tips and Tricks for Happy Biking

 The Family Biking Guide from the San Francisco Bicycle Coalition covers a wide range of topics including biking while pregnant, biking with toddlers, biking to school, teaching your child to bike, and bike gear for kids.
 It comes in English, Spanish, and Chinese, and an updated, simplified version (English).

 Modern e-bikes are marvels of engineering, providing the feeling of a regular bike while flattening the hills and providing a boost that you can adjust from subtle to powerful.
 You’ll still pedal, but you won’t have to pedal as hard.
 Many people are turning to e-bikes as a great way to replace car trips, go farther, and carry more.
-Learn why an e-bike might be your next favorite way to get around town.
+Now, CalBike is working to help more Californians afford this practical transportation.

 Bike theft can be a deterrent to riding.
 Almost everyone who has locked their bike outside has had the heartbreaking experience of coming back to find parts removed or their whole bike taken.
 However, with good locks and the knowledge these partners offer, you can increase the chances of keeping your bike from being stolen.